 Developing Healthy Routines

-Physical health and mental health go hand in hand, so if your homesick college student is making less-than-healthy choices during this tough transition period, encourage them to make some routine changes.
+Physical health and mental health go hand in hand, so if your homesick college student is making less-than-healthy choices during this tough transition period, you might encourage them to make some changes in their routine.

-This might look like starting your day with a walk to the campus coffee shop or finding a weekly exercise class.
-Creating a schedule and finding routines can give your student something to look forward to.
+This might look like starting their day with a walk to the campus coffee shop or finding a weekly exercise class.
+Creating a schedule and finding new, healthy routines can give your student something to look forward to.

 Developing a Plan to Pay for College